-- The Chairman shall supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary and Management and make certain that such agenda focuses on strategic matters, including the overall risk appetite of the Corporation, considering the developments in the business and regulatory environments, key governance concerns, and contentious issues that will significantly affect operations; - 2.
+- Make certain that the agenda focuses on strategic matters, including the overall risk appetite of the Corporation, considering the developments in the business and regulatory environments, key governance concerns, and contentious issues that will significantly affect operations; - 2.
 Guarantee that the Board receives accurate, timely, relevant, insightful, concise, and clear information to enable it to make sound decisions; - 3.
 Facilitate discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual Directors; - 4.
 Ensure that the Board sufficiently challenges and inquires on reports submitted and representations made by Management; - 5.
 Assure the availability of proper orientation for first-time Directors and continuing training opportunities and requirements for all Directors; and - 6.
 Make sure that performance of the Board is evaluated at least once a year and discussed/ followed up on;